Holloman Air Force Base

 Holloman Air Force Base is a United States Air Force base established in 1942 located six miles (10 km) southwest of the central business district of Alamogordo, which is the county seat of Otero County, New Mexico, United States.
 The base was named in honor of Col. George V. Holloman, a pioneer in guided missile research.
-It is the home of the 49th Wing (49 WG) of the Air Education and Training Command (AETC).
+It is the home of the 49th Wing (49 WG) of the Air Combat Command (ACC).

 In addition to hosting several combat wings, Holloman supports the nearby White Sands Missile Range and currently hosts the Royal Air Force RPAS (Remotely Piloted Aircraft System) Formal Training Unit (FTU) and the Italian Air Force RPA training courses.
 The base previously hosted the German Air Force Flying Training Center.

 History

 Planned for the British Overseas Training program which was not pursued, construction for the USAAF base 6 mi west of Alamogordo, New Mexico, began on 6 February 1942.
 After the nearby Alamogordo Bombing and Gunnery Range was established by Executive Order No. 9029 (range designation on 14 May), the neighboring military installation was designated Alamogordo Field Training Station (27 May) and Alamogordo Army Air Base (operated by the 359th Base Headquarters beginning on 10 June 1942).